zachvalenta/notes-sw/ai/clients.md

 * niche: COBOL to Java https://bloop.ai/
 * speed
 > If copy and pasting back and forth between ChatGPT.com is crawling, then Cursor's interface is sprinting.
 Being able to discuss the code, architecture, a single file, or to tell Cursor to use a file as inspiration when making other changes is my favorite feature of Cursor.

-COMPLAINTS
-* ChatGPT native client: global hotkey conflicts with iterm https://openai.com/chatgpt/mac
-* ChatGPT web client: search added 241031 (intra-doc but slow, none by title), no tags/org/page up, dark mode is bad for seeing prompt, when you open a chat it's not reflected in the sidebar so if you want to rename or delete it you have to scroll sidebar and manually find it, doesn't support page up|down

 ## interchange